nimashoghi/nimashoghi.github.io/_pages/about.md

 Education
 ======
+* M.S. with *Highest Honors* in Computer Science (Machine Learning Specialization), Georgia Institute of Technology, Jan 2020 - May 2021
 * B.S. with *High Honors* in Computer Science (Machine Learning and Devices Threads), Georgia Institute of Technology, May 2015 - Dec 2019
-* M.S. with *Highest Honors* in Computer Science (Machine Learning Specialization), Georgia Institute of Technology, Jan 2020 - May 2021
+* International Baccalaureate Diploma, Druid Hills High School, Aug 2011 - May 2015

 Work experience
 ======